Question: "Did God use the ‘Big Bang’ to create the universe?"Recommended Resource:

 Over the next several decades, physicists tried to salvage the eternality of the universe by proposing everything from the Milne model (1935) to the steady state theory (1948).
-But with the 1964 discovery of cosmic microwave background radiation—predicted by Big Bang theorists in the 1940s—the Big Bang theory became the preeminent cosmological model.
-The question was no longer, did the universe have a beginning?
-The question became, how did it happen?
+In many (if not most) cases, these models were proposed explicitly because the implications of a non-eternal universe were “too religious.”

-Keep in mind that the Big Bang wasn't a sudden explosion of energy in some empty part of space at some distant moment in time.
-According to the theory, all space, time and energy came into existence together in that “bang.”
+Evidence for the Big Bang, regardless of how one interprets it, is a stunning example of science and theology intersecting.
+According to objective, empirical science, all space, time, and energy came into existence together in a single moment: a “beginning.”
 Before the Big Bang, there was no time.
 There was no space.
 Then, suddenly, an exceedingly dense, incredibly hot, infinitesimal ball of something—everything—appeared somewhere, somehow for reasons unknown and began to expand rapidly with our whole universe inside of it.
 If true, the Big Bang theory all but confirms the view espoused by Judeo-Christianity for thousands of years.

 Why?
 Because, as Jastrow explained in a subsequent interview, “Astronomers now find they have painted themselves into a corner because they have proven, by their own methods, that the world began abruptly in an act of creation to which you can trace the seeds of every star, every planet, every living thing in this cosmos and on the earth. . . .
 That there are what I or anyone would call supernatural forces at work is now, I think, a scientifically proven fact” (“A Scientist Caught Between Two Faiths: Interview with Robert Jastrow,” Christianity Today, August 6, 1982, pp. 15, 18).